compasjs/compas/docs/features/postgres-and-s3.md

 ## Connecting to S3

-Connecting to our local Minio instance requires just a big one-liner;
+Connecting to our local versitygw instance requires just a big one-liner;

 ```js
 const s3Client = objectStorageCreateClient(